 On the journey we have 2 options: choose to stay the same so we can always be relatable to those we love or allow ourselves to keep growing and trust that we never lose people on this journey, we just meet them at different points.

 It took me years to understand this and find peace with it but as soon as I did, the vision of me experiencing a breeched birth made sense.

-I gave myself permission to keep my old friends whilst also opening myself to finding a group of friends who would support me and help me with my entrepreneurial journey.
+I gave myself permission to keep my old friends whilst also opening myself to finding a group of friends who'd support me and help me on my entrepreneurial journey.